confluentinc/cmf-sdk-go/v1/docs/DefaultApi.md

 ## GetApplication

-> Application GetApplication(ctx, name, appName, optional)
+> Application GetApplication(ctx, envName, appName, optional)

-Get a Application
+Retrieve an Application of the given name in the given Environment.

 ### Required Parameters